sampsyo/cs6120/content/blog/2020-11-29-tracemonkey/index.md

 ### Integer specialization

-JavaScript does not have a native integer type; instead, all numbers are implemented as 64-bit floating point numbers, i.e. "doubles".
-However, many use cases of numbers use them only as integers, and processor integer instructions are considered cheaper than their floating-point counterparts, so it is desirable to use integer operations when possible.
+JavaScript does not have a native integer type; instead, all numbers are implemented as 64-bit floating point numbers, i.e., "doubles".
+However, many use cases of numbers use them only as integers, and processor integer instructions are cheaper than their floating-point counterparts, so it is desirable to use integer operations when possible.

 To this end, TraceMonkey speculatively assumes that all numbers are integers and backtracks if it is discovered that a particular variable